Skip to main content

 • The online course contains a welcome message.

-• There is a Welcome page or section used within the Start Here/Syllabus area in Blackboard that includes specific time frames describing when to expect feedback for assignments and turnaround time for communication.
+• There is a Welcome page or section used within the Start Here/Syllabus area that includes specific time frames describing when to expect feedback for assignments and turnaround time for communication.
 This time frame for feedback should not be more than 2 weeks and the communication should normally be of 24-48 hours.

 • The syllabus is easily located in the course shell and in the format approved by the Office of Faculty Success and Diversity.